aliehmohtashami/aliehmohtashami.github.io/algebra/_posts/2018-08-02-introduction.markdown

 #### Elementary Row Operation
 - when solving an equation with form AX=b we can use some operation to convert AX=b to UX=c where U is elementary matrix
-- switch places of two rows
+- switch order of two rows
 - multiply a row to a constant number
 - add multiplication of a row to another row
 - $$E_{ij}$$ is a matrix which is gained after row operation on A for changing value of element (i,j) of matrix to zero